The blissdom of boredom

 Practice the art of being still

-When we first arrived I was worried how I’d spend my time here.
-The pools and spa treatments looked enticing but to spend three days without internet, TV, music – what would I do?
+The first time we visited, I was worried how we’d spend my time here.
+The pools and spa treatments looked enticing but to spend three days without internet, TV, music – what would we do?
 Jeff said my reaction is very normal and he often sees first-timers pacing the pool deck, looking more like caged panthers than vacationers.
-Within a few hours, I could feel the vibration of constant activity slowing and I began to breathe deep again, deeper than I had in a long time.
+Within a few hours of that first arrival, I felt the vibration of constant activity slowing and I began to breathe deep again, deeper than I had in a long time.
 “The blissdom of boredom,” according to Jeff.

 What’s more, without all those distractions, my husband and I stretched pillow talk all day long – something we never have time for in our everyday lives.